Joseph-Worthington/Pok-monSearchApp/README.md

 1. **Search for a Pokemon**: Enter the name or ID of the Pokemon in the search bar.
 2. **View Results**: Press the search button to display the information about the Pokemon.

+YOu can try it here https://joseph-worthington.github.io/PokemonSearchApp/

 ## Installation

-To run the Pokemon State Searcher on your local machine, follow these steps:
+To run the Pokemon Searcher on your local machine, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the index.html file in a web browser.